 Any muscle can cramp, but the muscles of the calf, back of the thigh, and front of

-the thigh are most commonly affected.
-Cramps are also common in the feet, hands, arms
+the thigh are most often affected.
+Cramps are also common in the feet, hands, arms,

 A muscle cramp can last from a few seconds to 15 minutes or even longer.
 The cramp

-may recur several times before it goes away.
+may happen several times before it goes away.

 These are other common causes of muscle cramps:

-Warming up and stretching before a workout may help avoid cramping.
-Make gradual changes
+Warming up and stretching before a workout may help prevent cramping.
+Make gradual

-in the type and intensity of exercise to minimize muscle fatigue and potential cramps.
+changes in the type and intensity of exercise to keep muscle fatigue and potential

 Older adults are more likely to get muscle cramps because of normal muscle loss that